peakflames/mogzi/.clinerules/workflows/implement-next-priority-ui-task.md

 1. Read relevant specification files to extract TORs for the identified task.
    - Look for both explicit TOR statements and implied requirements.

+2. **Gather Context from Developer Documentation.**
+   - Before forming a plan, search for and read any related developer documentation (e.g., in `docs/` folders) that might provide context on the APIs, patterns, or components involved.
+This prevents errors based on incorrect assumptions.

-2. Document the specific TORs that need to be implemented.
+3. Document the specific TORs that need to be implemented.
    - Extract functional requirements, performance criteria, and acceptance criteria.
    - Identify any dependencies on other components or systems.
    - Create a clear mapping between requirements and testable outcomes.